Steel Battalion: Reception

 The game received "favorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 35 out of 40.
 It was nominated for GameSpot's 2002 "Best Graphics (Artistic)" and "Best Game No One Played" awards among Xbox games, but also the publication's "Most Disappointing Game on Xbox" prize.

 Steel Battalion was the fifth best-selling game during its week of release in Japan at about 15,092 copies.
+While less popular in the United States, an estimated 25,000 were sold during the initial launch of the game/controller combo.
 Inaba concluded that the game ultimately broke even in terms of units shipped and units sold.

 A reviewer on IGN wrote "where MechAssault and Robotech wouldn't let us into the cockpit, Steel Battalion won't let us out" and joked the US$200 cost was for the controller while the game disc was free.

 Sequels

 A sequel called Steel Battalion: Line of Contact was released in 2004, and also used the game's unique controller.
 The third installment called Steel Battalion: Heavy Armor was released in June 2012.
 This installment uses the Kinect motion sensor control rather than the original controller.